Mess – Until 26 August, times vary, Traverse Theatre

 Click on the name of any production to be taken to the official EdFringe site, with information about the show.

-The first photo is Caroline Horton in Mess – photo by Alicja Rogalska; the second photo is from I, Tommy; the third photo is from Female Gothic; the fourth photo is from Waiting for Stanley.
+The feature photo is by RAN SHOT FIRST on Unsplash.
+The first photo in the text is Caroline Horton in Mess – photo by Alicja Rogalska; the second photo is from I, Tommy; the third photo is from Female Gothic; the fourth photo is from Waiting for Stanley.
 All photos used with permission.